rngtng/httpyac-plugin-jq/README.md

 ### Note

 The result is for display only and doesn't alter the actual response body value.
-So in any following request access to the response data remains as usual (for the given example above):
+So in any following requests access to the response data remains as usual (for the given example above):

 ```